cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionNetworkFirewallPolicyRule.python.md

 - *Type:* str

-Name of the secure tag, created with TagManager's TagValue API. @pattern tagValues/[0-9]+.
+Name of the secure tag, created with TagManager's TagValue API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.79.0/docs/resources/google_compute_region_network_firewall_policy_rule#name GoogleComputeRegionNetworkFirewallPolicyRule#name}

 ---